Topics Map > Services > Teaching, Learning and Classrooms > Services for Faculty

 Encourage Academic Integrity

 There are probably no tools that can prevent 100% exam cheating.
 But, some tools might dissuade or discourage students from cheating, thereby improving academic integrity.
 There are other evidence-based ways of assessing students learning than high-stake tests and exams.
-For instance, instructors can consider Assessment Strategies such as projects, and low-stakes exams, as an alternative to high stake exams.
+For instance, instructors can consider Alternative & Authentic Assessment Strategies such as projects, and low-stakes exams, as an alternative to high stake exams.

 Discussion tools can enable the facilitation of engaging conversations that allow students to process information, exchange ideas, and develop their thinking and reasoning skills.
 These tools, if appropriately utilized, can also enhance interactions and engagement within the learning community.